prabhakar-singh-g/CineVerse_SQL_Analysis/README.md

 ![Project Level](https://img.shields.io/badge/Difficulty-Beginner--to--Advanced-yellow)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

-**CineVerse** is a simulated movie streaming platform designed to showcase practical SQL data analysis skills.
-This project covers everything from database schema design to complex business queries, providing actionable insights into user behavior, content performance, and revenue generation.
+**CineVerse** is a simulated movie streaming platform designed to demonstrate practical SQL-based data analysis.
+The project ranges from database design to advanced business queries, generating insights around user activity, content trends, and revenue patterns.

 ---

 ## 📊 Project Overview

-This project simulates the backend of a streaming service using MySQL and includes:
+This project replicates the backend of an OTT platform using MySQL and includes:

-- 🎯 A fully normalized relational database with 5 interrelated tables
+- 🎯 A fully normalized relational schema with 5 connected tables
-- 🧠 12 well-crafted SQL queries ranging from basic to advanced
+- 🧠 12 thoughtfully constructed SQL queries (basic to advanced)
-- 📈 Key insights on revenue, user engagement, and movie performance
+- 📈 Insights into revenue, content performance, and user behavior
-- 🔍 Emphasis on writing clean, efficient, and business-relevant SQL
+- 🔍 Strong focus on clean, business-relevant query writing

 ---